The Wonder

 Basic Care

-Though The Wonder Of Being Nice is a no-frills approach to carrying out basic mental self-care, the sugges-tions offered sometimes require a willingness to do a bit of risk-taking.
-So, be patient with yourself.
+While The Wonder Of Being Nice is a no-frills approach to carrying out basic mental self-care, the suggestions it contains sometimes require a willingness to do a bit of risk-taking.
+So, be patient when pondering what the authors suggest.

 6